 Get Your Community’s Spending Habits in Check!

 With just the right amount of knowledge and encouragement, anyone can get a handle on their spending and saving habits – and change them for the better.
-Spread the word on personal budget planning and responsible spending to help community members take control of their hard-earned cash and wisely invest in their futures.
+Spread the word on personal budget planning and responsible spending to help community members take control of their hard-earned cash and wisely invest

 For more information on various budget planning products available to purchase for your leaders, project managers and community members, browse the QuickSeries® library of finance guides, including 10-Step Spending Plan.